Videos & Frequently Asked Questions

 Exterior: You can simply give it a good wash and wait a couple of weeks.
 Typical protectants are designed to fail quickly.

 Many have asked about 'stripping' previous protectant with use of petroleum distillates.
 This is not a good idea and could worsen the surface prep and damage plastics.
 With tires the volatile chemicals will pull the embedded synthetic wax to the surface.
 These waxes will act as a barrier and prevent RENEW PROTECT from forming a covalent bond into the substrate.

 Q: Why is applying typical 'protectants' a bad idea?

 A: Well, how to keep this brief . . . so-called 'protectants' including the newer cheap 'ceramics' are mainly water, glycol (antifreeze), silicone and/or polysiloxane.
 To make this combo work requires emulsification.
 Silica has UV reflective values and is harmless.
 It's the emulsifier(s) and the glycol that are the bad bits!

 Glycol is used to maintain hydration and keep the surface looking 'wet and shiny'.
-That old tire or faded trim looks great when it rains . . . right?
-That's what most protectants do, they temporarily hydrate the substrate.
+That tire or faded trim looks great when it rains . . . right?
+That's what most protectants do, they temporarily hydrate the surface.
 Glycol is also neurotoxin, so it's a bad idea to use on interiors.
 These emulsifiers will eventually break down any surface.